 The formula calculates both the data and the style tags.
 The first part of the formula simply displays the book title in regular style.

-The second part of the formula displays the book title in gray, which it does by setting the color to 999999 with a <color> tag.
+The second part of the formula displays the author name in gray, which it does by setting the color to 999999 with a <color> tag.

 The final part of the formula displays the Price in a second column (see Text List Multiple Columns).
 The formula checks to see if the Price is less than $15, and if so, adds a <color> tag to switch to green (006600).
 So if the price is less than $15, it will be green, otherwise it is black (the default).